The Aspinall Foundation: History

 In 2002, in Gabon, the foundation was the first to reintroduce captivity-born young gorillas into the wild.

 In 2006, 5 gorillas that were rehabilitated by the foundation and released into the wild after they were orphaned due to the bushmeat trade and then sold into the illegal pet market were relocated to an island after wandering into nearby villages searching for love.

 In 2007, the charity publicly opposed Chinese attempts to relax the rules governing the trade in products made from tigers.

 Since 2008, the foundation has spearheaded conservation efforts to save the critically endangered greater bamboo lemur.
 The estimated population size of the greater bamboo lemur has risen since 2009 from 100 to 1,000 individuals.
 As a result of the efforts of the foundation, the greater bamboo lemur was removed from the list of 25 most threatened primates in the world.

-In 2010, a video of Aspinall tracking Kwibi, a celebrity gorilla released in 2005 at age 5 in Gabon, became widely viewed on YouTube.
+In 2010, a video of Damian Aspinall tracking Kwibi, a celebrity gorilla released in 2005 at age 5 in Gabon, became widely viewed on YouTube.

 The foundation started the Javan Primate Project in 2012 and has since released more than 135 primates including Javan langurs, moloch gibbons and grizzled leaf monkeys into protected sites in Java.
 The animals include those rescued from the local illegal pet trade and rewilded from Aspinall's two UK wildlife parks.

 In 2013, the foundation launched a programme to breed European wildcats, with plans to create a breeding centre on the island of Càrna, off the west coast of Scotland.

 By 2014, according to the foundation, it had "successfully reintroduced more than 50 gorillas back into the wild since 1996".

 In October 2019, the foundation – alongside an international team of conservationists – rescued 11 elephants, 4 giraffe, 19 African Buffalo and 29 wildebeest from Blaauwbosch, South Africa, after a sustained period of drought and neglect at a mismanaged game reserve.

 In February 2020, the foundation became the first to send captive bred cheetahs from the UK for rewilding in South Africa.
 Damian Aspinall personally released the two male cheetahs, who were born at Port Lympne, into their new home close to Cape Town.

-In May 2024, research by the charity found 3,000 violations of standards set by the European Association of Zoos and Aquaria at zoos in Europe.